 To be perfectly clear: This is not a denial that link based sabotage is possible.

 Like Cutts and others have said before, it is possible, but extremely unlikely to happen in a way that would do permanent harm.
 This attack went on for months against this relatively small site using a variety of methods, and it failed.
 Doing negative SEO effectively may be just as time consuming and difficult as doing legitimate SEO.
 If someone is out to destroy your website, do they really have the time, resources, or enough malice to make it happen?
 If they hate you that much, they will likely find a more effective way to mess with you than Google bowling.

 I help many sites deal with ranking drops due to penalties and algorithm updates.
 Some of the website owners come looking for help with a ranking drop they believe is caused by a surge in maliciously built links.
 More often than not, the problems come from irrelevant spammy links they built in the past, or the work of an SEO company that chose to go against the guidelines without the client knowing about it.
 Nobody really wants to look at their own site or actions as a cause, and it is easier to blame Google’s Penguin or a competitor doing negative SEO, but I haven’t seen a real effective case of linkspam sabotage yet.
 An analysis of every suspected attack I have seen has revealed a number of other issues that had nothing to do with the malicious competitors.
 Telling people things like that may be what provoked this attack to begin with, but it is the truth.

 UPDATE November 2013: One Careless Spammer Caught!

-Scroll down to the comments to see how the most recent attacker, Paul Rone-Clarke (AKA “Scritty”) known for “Ultimate Demon” linkspamming software, was caught almost immediately.
-Makes a nice example of how negative SEO works against the perpetrator.
-More to come…
+Scroll down to the comments to see how the most recent attacker, Paul Rone-Clarke (AKA “Scritty”) known for “Ultimate Demon” link-spamming software, was caught almost immediately.
+It does make a nice example of how search engine sabotage can work against the perpetrator.